adamhrv/vframeio/content/docs/research/media-attributes/index.md

 From this quick analysis a noisy dataset of 168K videos linked to TheBrownMoses YouTube channel became more understandable and easier to communicate.
 A few quick insights learned:
 - Videos were uploaded mostly between 2016-2019, with almost twice as many in 2017 as in any other year
 - Most videos (117,080) are medium resolution (1280x720 pixels), about 42,000 were low resolution (480x360 or 640x360 pixels), and about 6,000 videos are very low resolution (320x240 pixels)
-- The most common video lengths are between 15 seconds and 3 minutes with a
+- The most common video lengths are between 15 seconds and 3 minutes

-NB: The dataset used in this demo contains a lot of noise and does not even represent all accounts linked to TheBrownMoses YouTube channel, nor does do the statistics extrapolate to conflict zone documentation in general.
+NB: The dataset used in this demo contains a lot of noise and does not accurately represent all accounts linked to TheBrownMoses YouTube channel, nor does do the statistics extrapolate to conflict zone documentation in general.
 The post is designed to introduce the scripts to help understand and filter noisy data.

-To run these analysis on your dataset, download the VFRAME software from https://github.com/vframe/vframe
+To run these analysis on your dataset, download the VFRAME software from https://github.com/vframeio/vframe

 ---